danielursu/investim-landing-page/README.md

 - `FeatureCard` - Interactive card with white border and chevron icon
 - `Button` - Customizable button component with hover effects

+### PortfolioChart

+The PortfolioChart component provides an interactive visualization of investment allocations.
+Key features include:

+- Interactive pie chart showing current portfolio allocation
+- Risk level slider with real-time updates
+- Detailed allocation breakdown with percentages
+- Responsive design for all screen sizes

+### RechartsChart

+A dedicated component for handling the pie chart visualization using Recharts library.
+Features:

+- Dynamic imports for client-side only rendering
+- Customizable colors and dimensions
+- Proper error handling and type safety

 ## Getting Started

 1. Clone the repository: